A Geometric Approach for Bounding Average Stopping Time: Stopping Times and Convex Sets

-We would like to point out that the first assertion of Theorem \ref{fundamental} provides a simple proof of Jensen's inequality.
+Theorem \ref{fundamental} plays a fundamental role in our approach for bounding average stopping times.
+Moreover, Theorem \ref{fundamental} immediately implies Jensen's inequality.
 To see this, note that if a function is convex, then its epigraph, the region above its graph, is a convex set.
 Hence, if $f$ is a convex function, then for any random variable $X$, since $(X, \; f(X))$ is contained by the epigraph of $f$, it follows from Theorem \ref{fundamental} that $(\bb{E}[ X ], \; \bb{E} [ f(X) ] )$ is contained by its epigraph.
 This implies that $\bb{E} [ f(X) ] \geq f (\bb{E} [ X ] )$ by the notion of epigraph.